 As long as you are certain that you have the payment on hand, you may sign an unconditional lien waiver.

 Still, you have to consider the following:

-· If you are receiving partial payment, make sure that the unconditional lien waiver you are signing has the correct effective date.
-If the amount you received is only for the work you performed until March 10, make sure that the date on the waiver is not, for example, April 10.
-Otherwise you will also be waiving your rights for the work you’ve done between March 10 and April 10.
+- If you are receiving partial payment, make sure that the unconditional lien waiver you are signing has the correct effective date.
+If the amount you received is only for the work you performed until March 10, make sure that the date in the waiver is not, for example, April 10.
+Otherwise, you will also be waiving your rights for the work you’ve done between March 10 and April 10.

 IMPORTANT: if you already received payment for the work you have rendered, it is highly advised that you sign a waiver.
 Lien waivers protect the paying party from double payment, and it is only ethical for you to sign the unconditional waiver as long as (1) you have confirmed that payment has been received, and (2) you fully understand the entire waiver document you are signing.

 Scenario 5: You’re a subcontractor with a sub-subcontractor

 Let’s say you’re a subcontractor who hired a sub-subcontractor or a material supplier to do work for you.
 You want to avoid the possibility of double payment so you want reassurance from your sub-subcontractor or material supplier that they will waive their lien rights once you have given them their payment.

 In this case, you can draft a conditional lien waiver and have them sign it before you issue the payment cheque.

 Lien waivers are not exclusive to property owners or prime contractors; subcontractors may also use them to protect themselves from possible payment disputes with the parties that they have hired.
 When drafting a lien waiver, the subcontractor must consider the following:

 - Make sure that you are using the statutory waiver form if you are in a state that requires lien waivers to be in a specific format with specific information.